Quasiparticle properties of long-range impurities in a Bose condensate: DISCUSSION and CONCLUSION

+The reported results can be investigated in ultracold gas experiments.
+Radio-frequency spectroscopy \cite{2016_PRL_Bruun_Bose_Polaron_Experiment,2016_PRL_Cornell_Bose_Polaron_Experiment,2018_PRL_Schmidt_Rydberg_polaron_experiment}, Ramsey contrast measurements \cite{2024_Arxiv_Cambridge_Bose_Polaron}, and oscillatory perturbations to the impurity via external drives \cite{2012_PRA_1D_Bose_Polaron_Experiment} have been employed to obtain the polaron energy, quasiparticle weight, and effective mass, respectively.
+Although, in principle, the interaction between an ionic impurity and bath particles can be tuned through a Feshbach resonance \cite{weckesser2021observation}, no analogous tuning mechanism exists for the scattering length $a_{\mathrm{s}}$ in the case of a Rydberg impurity.
+Instead, variation of the Rydberg atom’s principal quantum number may enable access to distinct regimes with a different number of available bound states \cite{2018_PRL_Schmidt_Rydberg_polaron_experiment,2024_PRR_Aileen_Rydberg_phenomenology}.

-We employed two well-established theoretical methods to assess and compute the quasiparticle properties of long-range impurities in a weakly-interacting BEC.
+We employed two well-established theoretical methods to assess and compute the quasiparticle properties of long-range impurities in a weakly-interacting Bose condensate.
 We additionally obtained new analytical expressions \eqref{CS_effective_mass_contact} and \eqref{GP_effective_mass_contact} for the effective mass of the short-range impurity, going beyond Fr\"ohlich interactions in the Hamiltonian.

 We considered how polaron properties are affected by the interplay between the three different length scales of the system.
-We found that the coupling parameter $|a_{IB}|n_0^{1/3}$, determined by the zero-energy scattering length of the long-ranged impurity, remains the key parameter to assess the quasiaparticle nature of the impurity.
-In the weak $|a_{IB}| n_0^{1/3} \ll 1$ and intermediate $|a_{IB}| n_0^{1/3} \simeq 1$ coupling parameter regimes, the impurity can always be associated with a finite quasiparticle weight.
-However, this finite weight is significantly suppressed as the impurity volume is increasingly occupied by particles, which can be characterized by the filling parameter $r_{eff} n_0^{1/3}$.
+We found that the coupling parameter $|a_{\mathrm{IB}}|n_0^{1/3}$, determined by the zero-energy scattering length of the long-ranged impurity, remains the key parameter to assess the quasiaparticle nature of the impurity.
+In the weak $|a_{\mathrm{IB}}| n_0^{1/3} \ll 1$ and intermediate $|a_{\mathrm{IB}}| n_0^{1/3} \simeq 1$ coupling parameter regimes, the impurity can always be associated with a finite quasiparticle weight.
+However, this finite weight is significantly suppressed as the impurity volume is increasingly occupied by particles, which can be characterized by the filling parameter $r_{\mathrm{eff}} n_0^{1/3}$.
 Eventually, as the filling parameter becomes large, the quasiparticle weights become arbitrarily small.
-We also found that the coherence length $\xi$ becomes a significant factor in determining the polaron properties when $\xi \lesssim r_{\mathbf{eff}}$, as the condensate field begins to effectively modify the bare impurity–bath interaction potential.
+We also found that the coherence length $\xi$ becomes a significant factor in determining the polaron properties when $\xi \lesssim r_{\mathrm{eff}}$, as the condensate field begins to effectively modify the bare impurity–bath interaction potential.
 This leads to a shift of resonance positions.
 Finally, irrespective of the impurity type or density regime, the stronger intraspecies interactions enhance the quasiparticle weight and reduce the effective mass.

 Future research should address the following issues.
 First, the saddle point analysis of the polaron properties between two scattering resonances does not account for the partial spectral weight shared with the molarons.
 A more rigorous theoretical framework is required to describe the coexistence of both atomic and molecular polarons ("molarons") in this regime.
 The GP theory can be extended to incorporate the molecular impurity field created by the atomic impurities after the quench.
 Secondly, the regime $\xi \lesssim r_{\mathrm{eff}}$ warrants further investigation.
 As $\xi$ decreases, the spectrum may exhibit significant shifts in positions of resonances, and sharper features in the polaron branches, away from resonances.